-The goal of the DMSC program is to prepare competent entry-level cardiac, and vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The goal of the DMSC program is to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the adult cardiac and vascular concentrations.
 The program will provide the necessary education through academic instruction and professional training to develop advanced medical imaging skills and prepare the graduate for employment as a Diagnostic Medical Sonographer.
 The program will educate students in the art and science of ultrasound imaging through an integrated program of general studies and professional education.
 The program is a careful blend of didactic, laboratory, and hands-on clinical experience that prepares the successful graduate to enter the workforce as an entry-level Diagnostic Medical Sonographer and to pass the national exams that lead to credentialing.